Facing Mortgage Foreclosure

 TAKE ACTION IMMEDIATELY!

 The most important step in preventing foreclosure or the loss of your home is timely action.
 Don’t be embarrassed to ask for help.
-Contact the lender and contact a reputable counselor at the first signs of trouble in paying your mortgage.
+Contact the lender and a reputable housing counselor at the first signs of trouble in paying your mortgage.

 How does Foreclosure Work?